-Compared to other colleges and universities across the nation, Benedict College is less diverse than average in terms of overall diversity.
-We rank Benedict College #1487 out of 2,238.
+Compared to other colleges and universities across the nation, Benedict College is about average in terms of overall diversity.
+We rank Benedict College #1265 out of 2,179.

 The chart below shows each element that we looked at to determine this ranking, and how that metric compares to the national average.
 100 would indicate excellent diversity in each category, and 1 would mean poor diversity.

 You can learn more about the diversity of the student body at Benedict College by looking closer at the ethnic, gender, age, and geographic diversity metrics from the Benedict College Diversity Guide.